 However, after World War II, the way freight was shipped changed permanently once intermodal freight transport gave rise to standardized shipping practices.
 So long as a company’s wares fit inside a container of agreed-upon size at an agreed-upon maximum weight, they could be shipped anywhere in the world.

 In the same way, APIs act as shipping vessels for software.
 While freight is shipped in vessels made of reusable steel, APIs for web services consist of all the interactions, or messages, passed to (requests) and from (responses) an application.
-APIs have grown massively in popularity - more than 16,000 are in use in the wild, with some estimates going as high as 50,000.
+APIs have grown massively in popularity - more than 24,000 are in use in the wild.

 (Note: An API isn’t the same as a user interface, or UI, which is the front-end interface layered on top of software that lets you give your application various commands to get it to do what you want.
 UIs are what humans use to interact with software; APIs are what machines use.)